 Central to this line of work is the need to move away from one-way provision of information, and explore how two-way communication can be established.
-There is a need to examine which two-way communication formats are available, and to ascertain which of these are more suitable for raising awareness and which would allow substantial engagement and expert-public knowledge partnerships.
+There is a need to examine what two-way communication formats are available, and to

+- 10 ascertain which of these are more suitable for raising awareness and which would allow substantial engagement and expertpublic knowledge partnerships.
 It is also important to investigate who are the actors of two-way communication processes, and who initiates or controls these communication processes.
-Whilst, several recent studies have focused on one communication format in particular (e.g. Bosschaart et al., 2016; Breuer et al., 2017; Leon et al., 2015; Lo et al., 2013; Sîrbu et al., 2015), and in flooding or air pollution at a time - with some exceptions combining multiple hazards (Rodriguez Bermúdez et al., 2015), our systematic reviews offers an overview of possibilities.
+Several recent studies have focused on the one communication format in particular (e.g. Bosschaart et al., 2016; Breuer et al., 2017; Leon et al., 2015; Lo et al., 2013; Sîrbu et al., 2015), and in flooding or air pollution at a time - with some exceptions combining multiple hazards (Rodriguez Bermúdez et al., 2015), - 15 our systematic reviews offers an overview of possibilities.
 This study offers a comparison across five different formats embracing two very different hazards: flooding and air pollution.
-Flooding is discrete in time, visual, and tangible as it has direct consequences on people and infrastructure; whereas air pollution is more difficult to grasp as it is a continuous threat, generally invisible in many urban centres, and have non-immediate health impacts.
-Different studies show how sensory cues (visual or olfactory) are necessary for people to relate to, the otherwise intangible, air pollution (e.g.
+Flooding is discrete, visual, and has direct consequences on people and infrastructure, which makes it tangible; whereas air pollution is a continuous threat, almost invisible, and its impacts are distant in time, which makes it difficult to grasp.
+Different studies mention how participants who link flooding to climate change are more likely to relate to this issue, due to the invisibility of climate change and yet the visibility of flooding (e.g. - 20 Whitmarsh, 2008).
+These studies also show how sensory cues (visual or olfactory) are necessary for people to relate to, the otherwise intangible, air pollution (e.g. Bickerstaff and Walker, 2001).